AbdulstarKousa/social-data-analysis/Abdul/ReadMe.txt

 - Note!
     To run the script "CrimeProblem"
-    you might need to set the variable Local to False "Local to False" on Line 32.
+    you might need to set the variable Local to False "Local = False" on Line 32.